Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 ## Implementing State Transition _Function_

-As you recall, the module system is primarily designed to help you implement the [State Transition Function interface](../../rollup-interface/specs/interfaces/stf.md).
+As you recall, the Module System is primarily designed to help you implement the [State Transition Function interface](../../rollup-interface/specs/interfaces/stf.md).

-That interface is quite high-level - the only notion that it surfaces it that of a `blob` of rollup data.
-In the module system, we work at a much lower level - with transactions signed by particular private keys.
-To bridge the gap, there's a system called an `AppTemplate`, which translates between the two layers of abstraction.
+That interface is quite high-level - the only notion that it surfaces is that of a `blob` of rollup data.
+In the Module System, we work at a much lower level - with transactions signed by particular private keys.
+To bridge the gap, there's a system called an `AppTemplate`, which bridges between the two layers of abstraction.

 The reason the `AppTemplate` is called a "template" is that it's generic.
-It allows you, the developer, to pass in several parameters which specify its exact behavior.
-In order, these four generics are
+It allows you, the developer, to pass in several parameters that specify its exact behavior.
+In order, these four generics are:

 1. `Context`: a per-transaction struct containing the message's sender.
-This also provides specs for storage access, so we use different `Context` implementations for Native and zk execution.
-In Zk, we read values non-deterministically from hints and check them against a merkle tree, while in native mode we just read values straight from disk.
+This also provides specs for storage access, so we use different `Context` implementations for Native and ZK execution.
+In ZK, we read values non-deterministically from hints and check them against a merkle tree, while in native mode we just read values straight from disk.
-2. `TxVerifier`: verifies the signatures on transaction and deserializes them into messages
+2. `TxVerifier`: a struct that verifies the signatures on transactions and deserializes them into messages
 3. `Runtime`: a collection of modules which make up the rollup's public interface
 4. `TxHooks`: a set of functions which are invoked at various points in the transaction lifecycle